 - Make sure all propane or gas containers are filled up and not leaking.

 - Check to make all lights work, including vehicle lights, exterior auxiliary lights, and interior lights.
+Proper lighting helps with security and to deter theft.

 Though unrelated to the condition of your rig, it can be smart to contact campgrounds at or near your destination for reservations, if required.
 Many popular campgrounds fill up fast, and you need to plan well in advance.